 Suppose the user inputs a "6" next.
-A transition occurs to the PE state and after the "6" is processed, the Wait for Event 20 (D) state is reentered.
+A transition occurs to the PE state and after the "6" is processed, the Wait for Event (D) state is reentered.
 If the user hits the "completion" key (e.g., ENTER) the Process Event (E) state will be entered.
-The action attributes associated with field 272 identify this as a system event to trigger post-processor program object <ABCJ>.
-When the interpretive execution of program object 25 <ABCJ> is complete, the wait for event state (D) will again be entered.
-The user is then free to enter another value in the input field, or select a command bar function and exit the apples application.
+30 The action attributes associated with field 272 identify this as a system event to trigger post-processor program object <ABCJ>.
+When the interpretive execution of program object <ABCJ> is complete, the wait for event state (D) will again be entered.
+The user is then free to enter another value in the 35 input field, or select a command bar function and exit the apples application.

-form, it will be appreciated that changes may be made in the form, construction, procedure and arrangement of its various elements and steps without departing from its spirit or scope.
-What we claim is:
+While this invention has been described in its preferred form, it will be appreciated that changes may be made in the form, construction, procedure and arrangement of its various 40 elements and steps without departing from its spirit or scope.

+We claim: